tkdals1119/url_shortening/README.md

-# URL shortening database by rails
+# URL shortening by rails & javascipt